adambard/learnxinyminutes-docs/matlab.html.markdown

 % Calling functions can be done in either of two ways:
 % Standard function syntax:
-load('myFile.mat', 'y') % arguments within parantheses, spererated by commas
+load('myFile.mat', 'y') % arguments within parentheses, separated by commas
 % Command syntax:
 load myFile.mat y 	% no parentheses, and spaces instead of commas
 % Note the lack of quote marks in command form: inputs are always passed as